jonimoreira/specs/2_5_0/docs/source/ecosystem.rst

 The second child of rdf:Description is a rdfs:isDefinedBy element.
 This element name is the *Predicate* component of the second RDF statement about the PcT.
 The rdf:resource attribute points to a resource on the MLHIM website. `Give it a try <http://www.mlhim.org/generic_pcts>`_.
 It is just a simple plain text document used as a resource for these examples.
 Note that it is not a requirement that all URI resources be resolvable URLs.
 But we think it is a good idea that they are whenever possible.

+So now we have two statements about the unique subject called *mlhim2:ct-a05e8d88-a6dc-43d5-b1b8-723cdc9bf680*.
+We know it is a subtype of the MLHIM DvLinkType that is defined in the MLHIM Reference Model schema that is included (via xs:include) in this CCD.
+We can also find a definition of this PcT in the resource at http://www.mlhim.org/generic_pcts.

+So now we have some machine processable semantics as well as some documentation.
+All available from the model.
+Also note that there is the *data-name* element.
+When a modeler defines a PcT they give it a fixed name as a human readable string.
+This is included in the data instance and even though the XML element is a UUID, this readable text is immediately below it and describes what the modeler defined for the name.

+The next section describes how all of this can be used in an operational setting.

 ------------------
 MLHIM in Operation
 ------------------

+We have a Reference Model, a Concept Constraint Definition and some data instances.
+How does all of that fit together?